Hydrochlorothiazide and the Risks of Abuse

 To treat heart conditions, this prescription is usually used in combination with other drugs that manage blood pressure, cholesterol, arrhythmias, and more.

 Typically, uncomfortable side effects associated with hydrochlorothiazide use can be managed with a physician’s help by adjusting the dose.
 Common side effects include:

-Of 92,557 people who reported adverse side effects related to hydrochlorothiazide, 112 people reported that abuse or addiction to the substance was one of those effects.
-This was most often among people who had taken the drug for more than a decade, and could indicate either relapse behaviors from previous addictions or drug abuse alongside taking hydrochlorothiazide as prescribed.
+Of 92,557 people who reported adverse side effects related to hydrochlorothiazide, 112 people reported that misuse or addiction to the substance was one of those effects.
+This was most often among people who had taken the drug for more than a decade, and could indicate either relapse behaviors from previous addictions or drug misuse alongside taking hydrochlorothiazide as prescribed.

 Doping with Diuretics

 Athletes may misuse diuretics to rapidly lose weight through dehydration so they can compete in a lower weight class or meet specific weight requirements.
 In addition, diuretics can flush out traces of performance-enhancing drugs like stimulants or steroids in urine tests.
 Many diuretics are listed as illegal for competition by the World Anti-Doping Agency (WADA).